Buddhism in the West: Post-war developments

+East Asian Buddhism

 An influential figure is the reformer Hakuun Yasutani, who founded his own school called Sanbo Kyodan in 1954.
 Many of his reforms, while controversial in Japan, became de rigueur for Western Zen.
 These reforms focused on laypersons, who were given teachings and care that was traditionally reserved for monastics, the use of intense lay meditation retreats, and a minimizing of ceremony.
 Influential students of his are Philip Kapleau, Toni Packer and Robert Aitken.
 Philip Kapleau founded the Rochester Zen Center in New York in 1965.
 At this time, there were few if any American citizens that had trained in Japan with ordained Buddhist teachers.
 Kapleau wrote his seminal work The Three Pillars of Zen in 1965, which addressed the actual practice of Zen and the experiences which result.
+Brigitte D'Ortschy, also a student of Yasutani, translated The Three Pillars of Zen and other Buddhist texts into German and became one of the first Zen teachers in Europe.
 Robert Aitken, known as the "dean of American Zen", founded Diamond Sangha in Hawaii in 1959 which has grown into a network of affiliated centers and he also translated numerous Zen texts.
 He also founded the Buddhist Peace Fellowship along with Beat poet Gary Snyder and Joanna Macy.
-In 1969, Jiyu Kennett, the first woman to study at Sōji-ji Temple since the 14th century, founded Shasta Abbey in California and was known for setting traditional Buddhist texts to Gregorian chant.

 In 1959, a Japanese teacher, Shunryu Suzuki, arrived in San Francisco.
 At the time of Suzuki's arrival, Zen had become a hot topic among some groups in the United States, especially beatniks.
 Suzuki's classes were filled with those wanting to learn more about Buddhism, and the presence of a Zen master inspired the students.
 Shunryu Suzuki's Zen Mind, Beginner’s Mind (1970), quickly became one of America's Buddhist classics.
 He founded the San Francisco Zen Center during the middle of the 60s counterculture (1962).

+In 1969, Jiyu Kennett, the first woman to study at Sōji-ji Temple since the 14th century, founded Shasta Abbey in California and was known for setting traditional Buddhist texts to Gregorian chant.
+Austrian-born Myokyo-ni trained at the Rinzai Daitoku-ji temple in Japan during the 1960s and went on to become head of the Zen Centre in London.
+The German Jesuit priest Hugo Enomiya-Lassalle became one of the foremost teachers to embrace Zen alongside Roman Catholic Christianity.

+In the 50s and 60s, non-Japanese Brazilians sought out Buddhism influenced partly by translations of the works of DT Suzuki.
+They went to centers such as the Busshinji Temple of the Soto Zen school in São Paulo and some of them later went on to become popular Zen teachers among Brazilians such as Rosen Takashina Roshi.